Written by Linda Hansen on December 19, 2017 under Listening

 In anticipation of the SE846 making its way into ears and hearts worldwide, I sat down with Shure earphone guy Sean Sullivan to get the scoop on what’s so great about these earphones, the challenges of the earphone form factor, the pitfalls of audiophilia, and what makes it all worthwhile.
 SE846: The Key Features Allison […]

-Written by Davida Rochman on March 5, 2012 under Education
+Written by Davida Rochman on March 5, 2012 under House of Worship

 More powerful.
 Less expensive.
 And widely accepted.
 Today, congregations large and small are benefiting from improved sound quality and lower stage volumes.
 The guitarist, in order to hear himself better, turns his amplifier up.
 The singers need more monitor level to compete with the rest of the praise band.
 The cycle of escalating stage volume […]